 How Can Businesses Make BIPS Claims?

-Below is a step-by-step guide to how businesses can make their BIPS claim:
+Below is a step-by-step guide to how businesses can make their BIPS/CVS claim:

 Step 1: Come to a mutual agreement with the IPC on the type and duration of volunteer services, as well as the estimated expenditure, before your businesses provides the service.